UbuntuBudgie/iso-builder/README.md

     cd iso-builder

-    at this point configure etc/terraform.conf for the build you wish to make e.g. 20.04 and focal
+    at this point configure etc/terraform.conf for the build you wish to make e.g. 20.04 and focal - ensure you decide between unstable or all PPAs

     ./build.sh